kingston-enterprises/icarus-framework/docs/index.rst

-Welcome to Kingston Enterprises Icarus framwework documentation!
+Welcome to Kingston Enterprises Icarus framework documentation!
 ===================================

 We are a freelance software development company that specializes in providing our customers with high-quality software solutions.
 From personal and business websites to web-based enterprise applications, we offer a variety of services.